This information is part of the Colgate University catalog, 2020–21.

 The Charles H. Thurber Award — named after the first professor of pedagogy at Colgate (1893) and awarded by the department to an outstanding senior major.

 Students majoring in educational studies will have the option to apply for the EDUC 460 Honors Seminar, which will be offered during the spring term of their senior year.
 GPA is only one factor in the application, but generally students with an overall GPA of 3.30 and a departmental GPA of 3.50 will be considered for graduation with honors in educational studies.
-A departmental GPA of 3.70 and overall GPA of 3.30 will be considered for graduation with high honors.
+An award of "high honors" is only awarded to work that shows exceptional scholarly insight and innovation.

 All majors will be notified at the beginning of the fall semester of their senior year of the honors application procedures.
 The application deadline will normally be in late November and includes current transcripts, letter of recommendation, and a full proposal of the honors project to be conducted in the Honors Seminar.